This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Sentiment is an option that can be enabled or disabled while you are creating your Audit query.

 Enabling it will add a new column to your Terms to Use table.
-This column will contain the average sentiment (if detected) for a specific word.
+This column will contain a specific word's average sentiment (if detected).

 Google doesn’t treat all phrases equally for all keywords.
-We also have to take into account additional factors - including the sentiment analysis, wether it's positive, negative, or neutral.
+We also have to consider additional factors - including the sentiment analysis, whether positive, negative, or neutral.

 T